 Flappers: Six Women of a Dangerous Generation focuses on six women who fought against society’s rules and expectations.
 With the Victorian ideals still very present, the roaring 1920’s saw a generation of women break away with tradition and create new identities for themselves.
 The book focuses on Diana Cooper, Nancy Cunard, Tallulah Bankhead, Zelda Fitzgerald, Josephine Baker and Tamara de Lempicka who, each on her own ways, can be considered a landmark in the history of women.
 Some came from privileged backgrounds, others did not, but all of them created a particular and distinctive identity that was as far as their mothers’ as possible.
 And because they were crafting their own identities, they lacked references to inspire or motivate them, and obviously, society lacked those references too viewing these six women and their new ways of being with suspicion.
 But, despite society’s suspicion – their very own families’ included – they lived their lives as accordingly to their own codes as possible.
 Some of them married and had children, but they struggled to combine their domestic lives – still highly influenced by Victorian codes – and their more public lives as artists.

-The book is organized into twelve chapters, devoting two chapters to each women and not in consecutive orders so that their stories are clearly interwoven and more connected that it appears at first sight.
-But what I loved the most is the collection of photographs – some even printed in colour – that the books includes.
-It help to me to assign a face, clothes and gestures to women who I had never heard of and was at that particular moment getting to know.
+The book is organized into twelve chapters, devoting two chapters to each woman and not in consecutive orders so that their stories are clearly interwoven and more connected than it appears at first sight.
+But what I loved the most is the collection of photographs – some even printed in colour – that the books include.
+It helps me to assign a face, clothes and gestures to women who I had never heard of and was at that particular moment getting to know.
 What I am thankful for is the discovery of the incredible Tamara de Lempicka and her paintings.
 They are so colourful and passionate and they are clearly a reflection of the decade’s changing views on art and life.
 If you love The Great Gatsby, you may recognize the following as the cover of Oxford World’s Classics’ edition:

 But in general, Flappers: Six Women of a Dangerous Generation is a great reading especially if you are passionate about the 1920’s and how women shaped them.
 The lives of the women it deals with are so inspiring that you will find yourself eager to read and write more, to develop your artistic tendencies as these women did.
 And I hope we all do!
 So it is for sure that thanks to this book I’ll read more fiction and I’ll continue investigating the decade – with a special focus on my beloved Zelda – for some time now.